Music of the past serving the needs of the present

 The word eudaimonia refers to the richest, most expansive form of happiness, defined in ancient philosophy as a sense of well-being associated with a noble purpose or engagement in meaningful activities.
 Happiness, even that brought about by music, is more than pleasure: it comes out of living in accordance with one’s “daimon” – or true Self (spirit).

-Our programs inventively evoke the message or cause of the service organization that’s being partnered with, subtly weaving in themes of protection, nourishment, independence, freedom from violence, empowerment, and the need for home and haven.
-Eudaimonia’s repertoire spans the mid-16th century through the middle of the 19th century and our programs center around vocal & orchestral works that speak to the mission of partner organization.
-The works of women composers are seamlessly blended into our programming.
+Our programs inventively evoke the messages of service organization we partner with, subtly weaving in themes of protection, nourishment, independence, freedom from violence, empowerment, and the need for home and haven.
+Eudaimonia’s repertoire spans the early Renaissance through contemporary times and our programs center around vocal, chamber, and orchestral works that speak to the mission of partner organizations specific to each concert.
+Works of women composers and other less acknowledged creatives are seamlessly blended into our programming.

 The word eudaimonia refers to the richest, most expansive form of happiness, defined in ancient philosophy as a sense of well-being associated with a noble purpose or engagement in meaningful activities.
 Happiness, even that brought about by music, is more than pleasure: it comes out of living in accordance with one’s “daimon” – or true Self (spirit).